carolinelbp/cyclistic-bike-share/README.md

 ### 📈 Business Task

 Identify how casual riders and annual members use a real-world, anonymized bike share service differently.
 Recommend marketing strategies to convert casual riders into riders with annual memberships.

+_Note: This project is based on publicly available ride data from a U.S. city and was independently expanded beyond the original scope for analysis and business insights._
 <br><br>

 ### 👩‍💼 Target Audience